w3c/wai-media-guide/index.md

 It is important to note that <a href="@@">Automatic Captions are Not Sufficient</a>.

+### Standards

+Standards for accessible audio and video are defined in the Web Content Accessibility Guidelines (WCAG).
+They are described in the Bringing Together the Aspects of Accessible Audio and Video page, [Standards section](@@).

 ## Additional Benefits

 <p>Accessible video and audio is essential for people with disabilities, and is <strong>useful for everyone</strong> in a variety of situations.
 For example, accessible video and audio content can be:</p>